-Slow cooker pulled pork is simmered in root beer and dressed in a tangy homemade barbecue sauce before being piled on sweet slider buns and topped with crunchy, creamy slaw…for an easy, make-ahead recipe that’s perfect for watching the big game!
+Slow Cooker Root Beer Pulled Pork is dressed in a homemade barbecue sauce before being piled on slider buns and topped with crunchy, Creamy Broccoli Slaw.
+It’s an easy, make-ahead recipe that’s perfect for watching the big game!

 And now to tell you a little bit more about these sliders.
 Good gracious do I love them!
 The pork itself is so easy to make that I’m almost embarrassed to call it a recipe.
 All you do is toss your hunk of pork roast into the slow cooker with a can of root beer and a whopping two other ingredients.
 That’s it.
 And then, since your whole day has been freed up by the wonder that is a crock pot, you go ahead and invest a tad bit of time into making a batch of homemade barbecue sauce and some creamy, crunchy coleslaw to go on top of your heavenly little sandwiches.
 I’m telling you, a cumulative 30 minutes of work is so worth the final, delectable results.